geonamics/Video_based_ReID/README.md

 The reason why choose these models is to compare the the types of classification method and ReID specific one since the task is video-based with single camera, I want to prove that the models using the spatial and temporal information within the video (ResNet50Mid) could have better performance compared with other single-frame models (ResNet101).

+### Compare with traditional trackers
+Traditional trackers like Deepsort works in a 2-stage method.
+There will algorithms to detect objects in current frame first, then utilized filters to predict tracks status based on previous frames and match with current detections.
+On the other hand, deep ReID models studied the features from the input videos and output the predictions directly, which is an end-to-end method.

+Therefore, compared to ReID models, traditional trackers obviously is easier to implement and train considering the boost in object detection models in recent years.
+But it can be slower in detection speed compared to ReID models since it requires matching between trakcers and detections.

+Besides, traditional trackers are more easily influenced by the variation of input videos like weather or image resolution.
+This is because the filters used is dependent on the color distribution of input images.
+When the images have noises, the filters could has misleading results and deteriorate the predictions.

+For ReID methods, the models could integrate other information of person like pose, action to improve the predictions when the input varies.
+However, these models could be large and have requirement on hardware computation capacity, which makes them harder to deploy.

 ## Reasons of Implementation
 I choose [Deep Person ReID](https://github.com/KaiyangZhou/deep-person-reid) for implementation because it support different dataset with